KIT-CMS/Excalibur/README.md

 the binning is replaced with the values from this dictionary.

 When plotting from a TTree/TNtuple, the 'weight' entry is automatically used as weight.
-Diable this with `--no-weight`.
+Disable this with `--no-weight`.

 ##### PlotMplZJet
 The --cutlabel argument places a label with the used cuts (Z pT, abs(jet1eta),